mansi2020/react_pm_assign2_weatherapp/README.md

 5. **Highlighting**: Highlight rows in the city list and details table based on user interactions.
 6. **Data Age Calculation**: Calculate the age of data in hours.
 7. **No Data Message**: Display "No Data" message when there is no data present in the table.
+8. **Dark Mode and Light Mode**: Toggle between dark and light modes for better user experience.

 ### Technologies Used
 - React.js for frontend development
 - CSS for styling

 ### Learning from the Project
 This project helped in understanding how to integrate APIs to fetch data and display it dynamically in a web application.
 It also improved my skills in handling user interactions and managing state in React.
+Additionally, implementing dark mode and light mode functionality enhanced my understanding of styling and theme management.

 ### Future Improvements
 - Implement pagination for better navigation through large datasets.